kimcheese33/final_project/README.md

-# Final Project: Probing the Relationship Between Education and Homlessness in the USA
+# Probing the Relationship Between Education and Homlessness in the USA
 Authors: Kim Horany, Roy Mojica, Lawrence Watson

 ## Separation of Duties